-The ADC can use an external voltage reference to produce the conversion value from the selected analog input by setting the VREF bit in the ADC Control (ADCCTL) register.
-The VREF bit specifies whether to use the internal or external reference.
-While the range of the conversion value remains the same (0x000 to 0x3FF), the analog voltage associated with the 0x3FF value corresponds to the value of the voltage when using the 3.0-V setting and three times the voltage when using the 1.0-V setting, resulting in a smaller voltage resolution per ADC code.
+The ADC can use an external voltage reference to produce the conversion value from the selected analog input by configuring the VREF field in the ADC Control (ADCCTL) register.
+The VREF field specifies whether to use the internal, an external reference in the 3.0 V range, or an external reference in the 1.0 V range.
+While the range of the conversion value remains the same (0x000 to 0xFFF or 0x3FF), the analog voltage associated with the 0xFFF or 0x3FF value corresponds to the value of the voltage when using the 3.0-V setting and three times the voltage when using the 1.0-V setting, resulting in a smaller voltage resolution per ADC code.
 Ground is always used as the reference level for the minimum conversion value.
-Analog input voltages above the external voltage reference saturate to 0x3FF while those below 0.0 V continue to saturate at 0x000.
-The V{REFA} specification defines the useful range for the external voltage reference, see Table 20-22 on page 761.
+Analog input voltages above the external voltage reference saturate to 0xFFF or 0x3FF while those below 0.0 V continue to saturate at 0x000.
+The $V{REFA}$ specification defines the useful range for the external voltage reference, see Table 20-22 on page 769.
 Care must be taken to supply a reference voltage of acceptable quality.

-Figure 12-6 on page 516 shows the ADC conversion function of the analog inputs when using an external voltage reference.
+Figure 12-6 on page 522 shows the ADC conversion function of the analog inputs when using anthe 3.0-V setting on the external voltage reference.
+Figure 12-7 on page 522 shows the ADC conversion function when using the 1.0-V setting on the external voltage reference.